-Karma Yoga is mandatory for all Solstice participants.
-You will sign up for Karma Yoga when you register.
+Karma Yoga is how daily operations happen at our Solstice Sadhana Event.
+You sign up for Karma Yoga when you register.
 Your seva is deeply appreciated by all.

 Karma Yoga Opportunities Include:

-- Veggie Choppers: Aaaah, the joy of making bite-size portions for the ease of edibility and digestion.
+- Veggie Washers & Choppers: Scrub-a-dub-dubbing the veggies then aaaah, the joy of making bite-size portions for the ease of edibility and digestion.

 - Sadhana Soup Sevadars: Start to heat up the soups each morning at 5 am.